Pipes burst by frozen water are one of the most common causes of domestic damage and home insurance claims.

-- During winter, make sure your central heating is always on at a temperature above freezing, even if you're going to spend time away from home.
+- During winter, make sure your central heating is always on at a temperature above freezing.
 At least 15°C should stop internal pipes from frosting.

 - Know where your water shut-off valve (stopcock) is in case of emergency.
 Test the valve to make sure it can be turned off quickly and easily.